It's easy to import your existing subscriber list into ConvertKit.

 This tutorial is for you if:

-- You're importing a subscriber list which contains email addresses only OR
+You're importing a subscriber list that contains email addresses only OR

-- You're importing a subscriber list which contains first names & email addresses only
+You're importing a subscriber list that contains first names and email addresses only

 If your list contains custom fields and/or tags:

-There are a few extra steps required to import custom fields & tags, which we don't go over in this basic tutorial.
+There are a few extra steps required to import custom fields and tags, which we don't go over in this basic tutorial.
 Please follow this guide instead!

-NOTE: We consider any field other than first name & email address to be a custom field.
+NOTE: We consider any field other than first name and email address to be a custom field.

 If you're coming from another platform